 Apple Puree for Baby: Recipes & Storage Tips

 Parents are always happy to see their babies blossom and develop right from the second they’re born!
-They will always keep a close eye on everything their precious little baby does, especially when he begins to eat different foods.
-If you have a little one whom you are about to wean on to solids, you’d know what we’re talking about.
+They will always keep a close eye on everything their precious little baby does, especially when they begin to eat different foods like apple puree.
+So, how to make apple puree for baby?
+If you have a little one whom you are about to wean on to solids, you’d want to know the answer to this question.

 One of the safest and the most common foods babies are introduced to when weaning them on to solids is apple puree.
 It has a sweet flavour that your baby is sure to love, and is also easy to digest as it is rich in fibre.
 But, that’s not all.
 Apple puree can benefit your little one in more ways than one.
 Let’s first take a look at when you can feed apple puree to your baby.